The Cloudland Ballroom

 The barn doors on the mezzanine floor could be open wide to the night, to the external walkway outside which offered unparalleled views of Brisbane and surrounding mountains, forests and ocean.
 An intensely romantic spot, where thousands of couples took their first hand-in-hand steps on a lifetime journey.
-Many Brisbanites among us today could rightfully claim "Cloudland" as their middle name.
+Many Brisbanites among us today could probably claim "Cloudland" as a middle name.

-And finally, a few views of the venue as it was by night, in “fairy tale mode”, with all lights turned on.
+And finally, a few views of the venue as it was by night, in “fairy-land mode”, with all lights turned on.

 The inviting bar..

 The response to the first version of this model, published in May 2017, was overwhelming, and I have received thousands of comments on the Facebook page and lots of interest from media, historical societies and private persons.
-The public affection for this venue is astounding, and possibly quite unique.
+The public affection for this venue is astounding, and possibly unique.
 It was a magical space, of just the right size and configuration, built in a perfect spot, in a city of just the right size and at a special moment in time.
-Cloudland became the obvious social centre for an entire region, for a large cross-section of the population, for several generations.
+Cloudland became the obvious social centre for an entire region, for a large cross-section of the population and multiple generations.